Skip to content

 "SNIPER is not initialized"

-Problem: A phase command fails with "Run /sniper-init first."
+Problem: A SNIPER command fails with "Run /sniper-init first."

 Solution: Ensure .sniper/config.yaml exists and has a non-empty project.name.
 Run /sniper-init if it does not exist.